OV1-8

 Orbiting Vehicle 1-8 (also known as OV1-8, OV1-8P,PasComSat, and Gridsphere), launched 14 July 1966, was the seventh satellite launched (fourth successfully) in the OV1 series of the United States Air Force's Orbiting Vehicle program.
 OV1-8 was designed to test the passive communications utility of an aluminum grid sphere versus a balloon satellite (e.g. NASA's Project Echo).
+Whereas a conventional balloon satellite had a solid skin, OV1-8 consisted of a fine grid of aluminium antenna wires embedded in a balloon structure that was designed to disintegrate when subject to ultraviolet radiation, leaving the spherical wire grid intact.